nodejs/node/COLLABORATOR_GUIDE.md

 ##### Reverting commits

-Commits are reverted with `git revert <HASH>`, or `git revert <FROM>..<TO>` for multiple commits.
-Commit metadata and the reason for the revert should be appended.
-Commit message rules about line length and subsystem can be ignored.
-A Pull Request should be raised and approved like any other change.
+Revert commits with `git revert <HASH>` or `git revert <FROM>..<TO>`.
+The generated commit message will not have a subsystem and may violate line length rules.
+That is OK.
+Append the reason for the revert and any `Refs` or `Fixes` metadata.
+Raise a Pull Request like any other change.

 ### Introducing New Modules